Preparing 25Live for Optimal Use with Publisher - Data Preparation

 Event Custom Attributes

-Event Custom Attributes normally do not function as search parameters for publishing event feeds, but there are three custom attributes that play roles within Publisher for specific functionality:
+Event Custom Attributes don't normally function as search parameters for publishing event feeds, but there are a handful of custom attributes that play roles within Publisher for specific functionality:

 25Live Pro - System Settings - Event Custom Attributes